No previous dance experience is required

 And, get ready to immerse yourself in the enchanting world of Argentine tango and unlock the secrets of this compelling dance.
 Combine your learning with a flow concept every week to add another dimension to your learning experience.

 Tea & Tango offers a welcoming space for dancing.
 Dancers can explore music from the Golden Era to Tango Nuevo and Contemporary Tango.
-It's beginner-friendly, helping newcomers prepare for milongas while advanced dancers refine their skills.
-The event also features an art exhibit, authentic pu erh tea from Yunnan, and snacks.
+It's beginner-friendly, helping newcomers prepare for milongas and marathons, while advanced dancers refine their skills and enjoy social dancing.
+The event also features an art exhibit, authentic pu erh tea from Yunnan, among other teas and snacks.
 Live music performances on select weeks add to the vibrant atmosphere!

 Karn Verma